LocalRoast8080/AnkiAiDocker/README.md

 The configuration is automatically copied to the correct location during container startup, and AnkiConnect is ready to use without any manual configuration steps.

+Note: The following manual installation steps are provided for context only.
+You do not need to perform these steps as the addon is automatically installed and configured during the Docker build process.

+### Manual AnkiConnect Installation (For Reference Only)
+After the initial setup, you need to install the AnkiConnect addon manually through the Anki UI:
+1. Open Anki
+2. Go to Tools > Add-ons > Get Add-ons
+3. Enter the code: 2055492159
+4. Click OK to install AnkiConnect

 ## Cron example

 Using the following command: